vember31/home-ops/README.md

 ### Installation

-This cluster is [k3s](https://k3s.io/) provisioned atop Ubuntu 22.04 VMs, which are hosted in Proxmox v8.
+This cluster is [k3s](https://k3s.io/) provisioned atop Ubuntu Server VMs, which are hosted in Proxmox.
 This is a semi-hyper-converged cluster, where workloads and block storage share the same available resources on nodes.
 Two of the nodes also run OpenMediaVault, utilizing XFS & MergerFS as file systems, and serve NFS, SMB, S3 (via [MinIO](https://min.io)) and provide bulk file storage and Longhorn backups.
 These bulk storage drives are backed up via SnapRAID on a weekly schedule.

 ### Core Components